wagtail/wagtail/docs/editor_manual/new_pages/selecting_a_page_type.rst

 .. image:: ../../_static/images/screen10_blank_page_edit_screen.png

-* Once you’ve selected a page type you will be presented with a blank New page screen.
+* Once you've selected a page type you will be presented with a blank New page screen.
 * Click into the areas below each field's heading to start entering content.